Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/goldenpath_series/gp_module_one.md

 ```
 </details>

-The server instance of this player has just modified the Position `NetworkVariable`.
-This means that if we are a client, we need to apply this position locally inside of our `Update` loop.
+The server instance of this player has just modified the Position `NetworkVariable`, meaning that if we are a client, we need to apply this position locally inside of our Update loop.
 <details open>
 <summary>Click to show/hide the Code.